yesidpol/fractionpainter/README.md

 ## Options

-FractionPainter has some options that can be set when the instance is created.
+FractionPainter has some options that can be passed when the method `paint` is called.

 - `numerator` (default is 1)